 Put On A Stagecoach: When Pernell Roberts left the show, his character Adam was said to have moved to Australia, and then almost never mentioned again.

 Race Lift: The real Virginia City was a popular destination for freedmen escaping the South, especially during the time the show was set.
 Yet few blacks were ever shown on Bonanza, even as walk-ons.
 Pernell Roberts said he left the show in part specifically because of the Race Lift.

 Rearrange the Song: The driving, rock-oriented version of the theme song heard in later seasons.

 Recycled Soundtrack: Unusually for the time, averted - every episode had an original score (mostly by David Rose, although his scores tended to avoid the theme song by Jay Livingston and Ray Evans).
-Combined with it being filmed in color from first show to last (a rarity for a series which began in 1959) and it must have cost NBC a fortune.
+Combined with it being filmed in color from first show to last (a rarity for a series which began in 1959), it must have cost NBC a fortune.
 Safe to say they've made their money back now, however.